 Why should I have my spouse’s business valued during a divorce even if I am not seeking a share of the business?

-Having the business valued during a divorce can help establish your spouse's assets and aid in the case for other awards, such as spousal and child support.
+Having the business valued during a divorce can help establish your spouse's assets and aid in the case for other awards, such as spousal support and child support.

 Lottery winnings acquired during marriage are community property.
 While it is generally true that community property in Texas is divided equally between the spouses in a divorce case, it is also important to note that this division does not have to be exactly 50/50.
 The court has the discretion to divide the property in a way [...]